 There are a variety of online lenders that offer financing specifically for inventory.
 Getting a business line of credit might be easier and faster, but if you know you’ll be using the money solely for inventory, it can be more affordable to choose one of these more specialized providers.
 These lenders typically pay your suppliers directly and then collect repayment.

-These online inventory financing lenders will typically charge you up to 3% of your loan for every 30 days you’re in repayment.
-The average APR falls between 30-35% but can be more affordable if you pay it back within the first month.
+Online inventory financing lenders will typically charge you up to 3% of your loan for every 30 days that you are in repayment.
+The average APR falls between 21% to 61%, which is standard for most short-term small business financing options.
+Therefore, this type of inventory financing can be more affordable if you pay the borrowed amount back within the first month.

-You can borrow between $300 and $50K with an online inventory loan, and your repayment terms will be between 1 – 6 months.
-These loans work similarly to a short-term business loan, but are slightly more affordable since you can only use the funds for inventory.
-You can get fully funded in as quick as 1 day.
+Inventory financing loan amounts range from $300 to $50,000, and your repayment terms will be between one and six months.
+These loans work similarly to a short-term business loan, but the use of the funds is limited to the purchase of inventory.
+You can get fully funded in as quick as one day.

-Online inventory financing lenders aren’t always clear about their qualification requirements.
-Each of them will generally check your personal credit and connect to your bank account to determine your eligibility.
-If approved, some will want to verify information about your inventory to see how long of a shelf life it typically has, with some requiring as much as 1 year.
+Online inventory financing lenders are not always clear about their qualification requirements.
+Each of them will generally check your personal credit and request to connect to your bank account to determine your eligibility.
+If approved, some will want to verify information about your inventory to see how long of a shelf life it typically has.

 Recommended Online Inventory Financing Provider: Behalf